Virginie Despentes: Life and career

 Virginie Despentes was born as Virginie Daget in 1969.
-She grew up in Nancy, France in a working-class family.
+She grew up in Nancy, France, in a working-class family.
 Her parents were postal workers.
-At fifteen years of age, she was admitted to a psychiatric hospital against her will by her parents.
+At age 15, she was admitted to a psychiatric hospital against her will by her parents.
 She later noted, "I’m sure now that I would never have been locked up if I had been born a boy.
 The antics that caused me to end up in a psych ward were not that feral."

-When she was seventeen years old, Despentes left her home and abandoned her schooling.
+When she was age 17, Despentes left her home and abandoned her schooling.
 As a teenager, she was a hitchhiker and followed rock bands.
-While hitchhiking with a friend at age seventeen, Despentes was threatened by three young men with a rifle and then gang-raped.
+While hitchhiking with a friend at age 17, Despentes was threatened by three young men with a rifle and then gang-raped.
 She had a switchblade in her pocket, but she was too scared to use it.

 Despentes settled in Lyon, where she worked as a maid, a prostitute in "massage parlors" and peep shows, a sales clerk in a record store, a freelance rock journalist, and a pornographic film critic.

 In 1994, her first book Baise-moi was published.
-The book focused on two female sex workers who go on a killing spree after one of them is gang-raped.
-For the book, she had taken the pen name, "Despentes," which was inspired by La Croix-Rousse, her old neighborhood in Lyon.
-The neighborhood was hilly; "pente" is French for hill.
-She had chosen the pen name so that her family could have some distance from the book.
+The book focuses on two female sex workers who go on a killing spree after one of them is gang-raped.
+For the book, she had taken the pen name Despentes, which was inspired by La Croix-Rousse, her old neighbourhood in Lyon.
+The neighbourhood was hilly; "pente" is French for hill.
+(Des pentes means 'from the hills') She had chosen the pen name so that her family could have some distance from the book.

 Despentes moved to Paris.
-In 2000, she directed her first film, Baise-moi, an adaptation of her own novel, co-directed with former pornographic actress Coralie Trinh Thi.
+In 2000, she directed the film Baise-moi, an adaptation of her own novel, co-directed with former pornographic actress Coralie Trinh Thi.
 It starred Karen Lancaume and Raffaëla Anderson.
 Baise-moi is a contemporary example of a rape and revenge film, an exploitation films genre.
-After the release of the 1993 novel, and the film adaptation was highly controversial.
+After the release of the 1993 novel and the film adaptation, she became highly controversial.